manelly67/mypersonalwebsite/README.md

 ### CSS styles ###
 - Responsive design for screens of different sizes.
-- Using @keyframe animation to create an effect where the element moves in and out while also when they rotate and shine.
+- Using @keyframe animation to create an effect where the element moves in and out while also when they rotate, shine and drip.
 - The backdrop_filter brigtheness was used for the initial brightness of the sunny day

 ### Picture and srcset ###